coderefinery/documentation/_episodes/03-recommendations.md

 teaching: 5
 exercises: 0
 questions:
-  - What recommendations can we take home?
+  - What tools can we recommend?
 objectives:
   - Automatize and give the boring work to machines.
   - Make contributing documentation easy, simple, and direct.